-It’s fairly well known that Orion is the king of Astrophotography, being one of the most imaged Nebulas, however, I’d wager Rosette is a close 2nd.
+It’s well known that Orion is the king of Astrophotography, being one of the most imaged Nebulas, however, I’d wager Rosette is a close second.
 We’ve imaged this nebula and shared our data to show you how you can process it with an OSC Camera for Triad type filters as well as SHO with an SII filter.

 It’s a beautiful nebula to show off what modern OSC cameras can achieve – Not just as processed using a Duo or Trio filter but how to use an S2 filter with your camera and apply that to get full SHO imaging capabilities with your OSC/DSLR camera.

 Be sure to download our data, experiment around and share your processing!
 Leave a comment below or tag us on social media, we love seeing what our readers do!